Tom-Paye/vision_based_robot_evasion/README.md

   - /  determine where on the robot to exert pseudo-force
   - determine force application policy (repulsion, dodging)
   - Justify the safety of the strategy
-  - debug kpts to bbox to find out why it's so inefficient
+  - /  debug kpts to bbox to find out why it's so inefficient
-  - output forces for every distance smaller than the bubble radius, to prevent bang bang oscillation
+  - /  output forces for every distance smaller than the bubble radius, to prevent bang bang       oscillation
+  - Add a multiplicative factor to the force in the case of few repulsion interactions in order to enable stronger repulsion of the hand without overreacting when the full body is near

 4th goal: fetch robot positions
   - / use Curdin's controller to connect to the robot